paul-grassi/800-63-3/sp800-63-3/cover.md

 **Authenticator Assurance Level 2** – AAL 2 provides higher assurance that the same claimant who participated in previous transactions is accessing the protected transaction or data.
 At least two different authentication factors are required.
 Various types of authenticators, including multi-factor Software Cryptographic Authenticators, may be used as described in [SP 800-63B](../sp800-63b/cover.md/#800-63b).
 AAL 2 also permits any of the authentication methods of AAL 3.
 AAL 2 authentication requires cryptographic mechanisms that protect the primary authenticator against compromise by the protocol threats for all threats at AAL 1 as well as verifier impersonation attacks.
 Approved cryptographic techniques are required for all assertion protocols used at AAL 2 and above.

-**Authentication Assurance Level 3** – AAL 3 is intended to provide the highest practical digital authentication assurance.
+**Authenticator Assurance Level 3** – AAL 3 is intended to provide the highest practical digital authentication assurance.
 Authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
 AAL 3 is similar to AAL 2 except that only “hard” cryptographic authenticators are allowed.
 The authenticator is required to be a hardware cryptographic module validated at Federal Information Processing Standard (FIPS) 140 Level 2 or higher overall with at least FIPS 140 Level 3 physical security.
 AAL 3 authenticator requirements can be met by using the PIV authentication key of a FIPS 201 compliant Personal Identity Verification (PIV) Card.

 ### Backwards Compatability to M-04-04 Levels of Assurance